dwyl/product-roadmap/README.md

 ## _Why_ Are We Building An _App_?

-If there was an _existing_ (Open Source Cross-platform) system that allowed us to achieve everything we have in mind for the dwyl App, we would _use_ it without hesitation.
+If there was an _existing_
+(Open Source Cross-platform Real-time Collabroative) system that allowed us to achieve _everything_ we have in mind for the dwyl App, we would _use_ it without hesitation.
 Sadly, we have not found any platform that has a